Gained in Translation

 Come celebrate “SG Translation Month” this September!

-TranslateSingapore marks its third year as we transform September into “SG Translation Month”.
-Featuring more than 20 programmes spread over four weekends, this month-long festival celebrates our rich linguistic diversity and all things intercultural.
-The festival will come to a close on 30 Sep, otherwise known as International Translation Day.
+TranslateSingapore marks its third year as we turn September into “SG Translation Month”.
+The monthlong festival features over 20 programmes that are spread over four weekends, celebrating our linguistic richness and all things intercultural.
+The festival will come to a close on 30 Sep, International Translation Day.

-Based on the theme of what can be “Gained in Translation”, the festival’s highlights include:
+Centring on the theme “Gained in Translation”, the festival’s bumper crop of highlights include:

-- the launch of The Select Centre’s online literary magazine, Canopy, which showcases translations, essays, and other materials relating to language and culture.
+- the launch of The Select Centre’s online literary magazine, Canopy , which is dedicated exclusively to new translations from Singapore and Southeast Asia;

-- our “Comics and Translation” Forum, which takes an unprecedented look at how the popular medium of comics can further intercultural dialogue and understanding;
+- our “Comics and Translation” Forum, which takes an unprecedented look at how the popular medium of comics is used to engage with intercultural dialogue and understanding;

-- the “A Tale of Two Languages” lectures, in which world-renowned language expert David Moser and award-winning writer Mohamed Latiff Mohamed offer critical insights into the Chinese and Malay languages respectively;
+- the “A Tale of Two Languages” lectures, in which world-renowned linguist/writer David Moser, and award-winning writer Mohamed Latiff Mohamed offer critical insight into the Chinese and Malay languages respectively;

-- a dramatised reading of The Blue Forest a local children’s picture book, in three languages – Chinese, Malay, and Tamil;
+- the dramatised reading of local children’s picture book The Blue Forest in three language – Chinese, Malay and Tamil;

 We look forward to welcoming you to TranslateSingapore 2017!